jmorvay/Frinx-docs/FRINX_ODL_Distribution/Boron/Operations_Manual/clustering-overview.md

 ### a.
 Setting up
 To run the Frinx ODL distribution in a three node cluster (that is, on three machines), do the following:
 1\.
 Determine the three machines (nodes) that will make up the cluster and copy the Frinx ODL distribution to each of those machines.

 2\.
 Unzip the controller distribution.

 3\.
-On each machine, in the Frinx ODL etc/ folder edit org.apache.karaf.features.cfg to add the feature odl-mdsal-clustering to the odlFeaturesBoot line (you can keep any other features you currently have listed, just use a comma to separate features):

-odlFeaturesBoot=odl-mdsal-clustering

-4\.
 Run Karaf: In your main Frinx ODL directory, type

     ./bin/karaf

+4.\ In the karaf terminal, type:

+    feature:install odl-mdsal-clustering

 5\.
 On each machine, open the `{Frinx ODL main}/configuration/initial/akka.conf` file.